fbpx

 The Selection Committee will be evaluating applications based on:

-• Preferred Selection Criteria: We also consider any preferred criteria, such as representation from historically underserved populations or young people ages 18 to 24.
+• Preferred Selection Criteria: We also consider any preferred criteria, such as representation from historically underserved and underrepresented populations, such as Black, Indigenous, and/or People of Color, women, LGBTQ+ people, people with different abilities, neurodivergent people, immigrant and/or refugee populations, and/or young people ages 18 to 24

-The Selection Committee will be looking for applications that creatively illustrate who the team is and how they effectively work with one another.
-We are also looking for teams who embody the potential for innovation and show the promise of putting it into action if they were given the opportunity to do so, such as through our Sprout: A Design Challenge, but just have not had a chance to do it yet.
+The Selection Committee will be looking for applications that creatively illustrate who the team is and how they effectively work together.
+We are seeking teams who embody the potential for innovation and show the promise of putting it into action if given the opportunity.
+Teams who meet any of the preferred criteria will also be given extra consideration if the overall application is qualified.

 Selection timeline

-Applicants will be notified of their application status no later than May 3, 2024.
-Teams must confirm their participation no later than May 7, 2024.
-Teams who accept the invitation to join Sprout: A Design Challenge must then be able to arrive and participate in the event, starting May 20 and ending on May 23, in a timely manner.
+Applicants will be notified of their application status no later than September 13, 2024.
+Teams must confirm their participation no later than September 27, 2024.
+Teams who accept the invitation to join the In/Tend Incubator Hub must then be able to participate in program activities, starting October 7.

 The Healthy Teen Network In/Tend Incubator Innovation Hub is supported by the Office of Population Affairs (OPA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $1,886,783 with 100 percent funded by OPA/OASH/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, OPA/OASH/HHS, or the U.S. Government.
 For more information, please visit opa.hhs.gov.